 The ferreter is the epitome of the organic and environmentally friendly hunter/gatherer and as such continues to educate about the merits of rabbit as a first class organic, free range meat for the table.
 A raconteur of some repute, Simon can display, demonstrate and educate his traditional craft that has not only survived the growth in technology but prospered, illustrating why the Pakefield Ferrets motto of “ensuring the tradition of ferreting IS continued for further generations” is long remembered after the final curtain.

-For the first time, Simon will also be in the Country Kitchen to illustrate the merits of rabbits as a sustainable wild food.
+Simon will also be in the Country Kitchen to illustrate the merits of rabbits as a sustainable wild food.
 From harvesting to field dressing, breaking them down to cooking a simple dish, Simon will illustrate why the rabbit is now becoming a much sought-after addition to our diets.
 Due to the demand for cementing the provenance of his rabbits, Simon is now taking people and groups out to show them the full circle.
 Harvesting rabbits in an organic manner, breaking them down and cooking them just metres from where they were harvested.